Jessaleem/npm-profile-card/README.md

 Steps

-1. You can fork in the repo of Bxtard or just go creating your files.
+1. You can fork in the repo of Jessaleem or just go creating your files.

 ```
 # Create new folder